 Unexpected tire blowouts can be shocking and cause serious damage.
 Drivers may lose control during a blowout, potentially crashing into other drivers and causing serious accidents.
 If you were the victim of an accident caused by a tire blowout, you may be able to sue for compensation, whether it was your tire that failed or another driver’s.
 Miami car accident lawyer Prosper Shaked explains who is at fault after a tire blowout crash.
-If you or a loved one was injured in a car accident, call The Law Offices of Prosper Shaked today for a free consultation on your case.
+If you or a loved one was injured in a car accident, call Prosper Shaked Accident Injury Attorneys PA today for a free consultation on your case.

 Who is Responsible for a Crash Caused by a Tire Blowout?